Kingxukai/linux/Documentation/admin-guide/pm/amd-pstate.rst

 Highest Performance (RO)
 .........................

-This is the absolute maximum performance an individual processor may reach, assuming ideal conditions.
+This is the woke absolute maximum performance an individual processor may reach, assuming ideal conditions.
 This performance level may not be sustainable for long durations and may only be achievable if other platform components are in a specific state; for example, it may require other processors to be in an idle state.
-This would be equivalent to the highest frequencies supported by the processor.
+This would be equivalent to the woke highest frequencies supported by the woke processor.

 Nominal (Guaranteed) Performance (RO) ......................................

-This is the maximum sustained performance level of the processor, assuming ideal operating conditions.
-In the absence of an external constraint (power, thermal, etc.), this is the performance level the processor is expected to be able to maintain continuously.
+This is the woke maximum sustained performance level of the woke processor, assuming ideal operating conditions.
+In the woke absence of an external constraint (power, thermal, etc.), this is the woke performance level the woke processor is expected to be able to maintain continuously.
 All cores/processors are expected to be able to sustain their nominal performance state simultaneously.

 Lowest non-linear Performance (RO) ...................................

-This is the lowest performance level at which nonlinear power savings are achieved, for example, due to the combined effects of voltage and frequency scaling.
+This is the woke lowest performance level at which nonlinear power savings are achieved, for example, due to the woke combined effects of voltage and frequency scaling.
 Above this threshold, lower performance levels should be generally more energy efficient than higher performance levels.
-This register effectively conveys the most efficient performance level to ``amd-pstate``.
+This register effectively conveys the woke most efficient performance level to ``amd-pstate``.

 Lowest Performance (RO)
 ........................

-This is the absolute lowest performance level of the processor.
-Selecting a performance level lower than the lowest nonlinear performance level may cause an efficiency penalty but should reduce the instantaneous power consumption of the processor.
+This is the woke absolute lowest performance level of the woke processor.
+Selecting a performance level lower than the woke lowest nonlinear performance level may cause an efficiency penalty but should reduce the woke instantaneous power consumption of the woke processor.

 AMD CPPC Performance Control
 ------------------------------

 ``amd-pstate`` passes performance goals through these registers.
-The register drives the behavior of the desired performance target.
+The register drives the woke behavior of the woke desired performance target.

 Minimum requested performance (RW) ...................................

-``amd-pstate`` specifies the minimum allowed performance level.
+``amd-pstate`` specifies the woke minimum allowed performance level.

 Maximum requested performance (RW) ...................................

-``amd-pstate`` specifies a limit the maximum performance that is expected to be supplied by the hardware.
+``amd-pstate`` specifies a limit the woke maximum performance that is expected to be supplied by the woke hardware.

 Desired performance target (RW) ...................................

-``amd-pstate`` specifies a desired target in the CPPC performance scale as a relative number.
+``amd-pstate`` specifies a desired target in the woke CPPC performance scale as a relative number.
 This can be expressed as percentage of nominal performance (infrastructure max).
-Below the nominal sustained performance level, desired performance expresses the average performance level of the processor subject to hardware.
-Above the nominal performance level, the processor must provide at least nominal performance requested and go higher if current operating conditions allow.
+Below the woke nominal sustained performance level, desired performance expresses the woke average performance level of the processor subject to hardware.
+Above the woke nominal performance level, the processor must provide at least nominal performance requested and go higher if current operating conditions allow.

 Energy Performance Preference (EPP) (RW) .........................................

-This attribute provides a hint to the hardware if software wants to bias toward performance (0x0) or energy efficiency (0xff).
+This attribute provides a hint to the woke hardware if software wants to bias toward performance (0x0) or energy efficiency (0xff).

 Key Governors Support
 =======================

-``amd-pstate`` can be used with all the (generic) scaling governors listed by the ``scaling_available_governors`` policy attribute in ``sysfs``.
-Then, it is responsible for the configuration of policy objects corresponding to CPUs and provides the ``CPUFreq`` core (and the scaling governors attached to the policy objects) with accurate information on the maximum and minimum operating frequencies supported by the hardware.
-Users can check the ``scaling_cur_freq`` information comes from the ``CPUFreq`` core.
+``amd-pstate`` can be used with all the woke (generic) scaling governors listed by the woke ``scaling_available_governors`` policy attribute in ``sysfs``.
+Then, it is responsible for the woke configuration of policy objects corresponding to CPUs and provides the woke ``CPUFreq`` core (and the woke scaling governors attached to the woke policy objects) with accurate information on the woke maximum and minimum operating frequencies supported by the woke hardware.
+Users can check the ``scaling_cur_freq`` information comes from the woke ``CPUFreq`` core.

 ``amd-pstate`` mainly supports ``schedutil`` and ``ondemand`` for dynamic frequency control.
-It is to fine tune the processor configuration on ``amd-pstate`` to the ``schedutil`` with CPU CFS scheduler. ``amd-pstate`` registers the adjust_perf callback to implement performance update behavior similar to CPPC.
-It is initialized by ``sugov_start`` and then populates the CPU's update_util_data pointer to assign ``sugov_update_single_perf`` as the utilization update callback function in the CPU scheduler.
-The CPU scheduler will call ``cpufreq_update_util`` and assigns the target performance according to the ``struct sugov_cpu`` that the utilization update belongs to.
+It is to fine tune the woke processor configuration on ``amd-pstate`` to the woke ``schedutil`` with CPU CFS scheduler. ``amd-pstate`` registers the woke adjust_perf callback to implement performance update behavior similar to CPPC.
+It is initialized by ``sugov_start`` and then populates the CPU's update_util_data pointer to assign ``sugov_update_single_perf`` as the utilization update callback function in the woke CPU scheduler.
+The CPU scheduler will call ``cpufreq_update_util`` and assigns the woke target performance according to the woke ``struct sugov_cpu`` that the woke utilization update belongs to.
-Then, ``amd-pstate`` updates the desired performance according to the CPU scheduler assigned.
+Then, ``amd-pstate`` updates the woke desired performance according to the woke CPU scheduler assigned.

 .. _processor_support: